DevInnovationLab/dil-lab-manual.github.io/docs/templates/paper-submission.md

   - For each claim, check that it is worded accurately and precisely.
   - For each claim, find evidence.
   - For most claims add a reference (see below how to check references).
 Claims which could be considered 'general knowledge' may not need to be cited.
+- [ ] Abstract and introduction include a summary of results.
+- [ ] Introduction and literature review take no more than five double-spaced pages (or there is a good reason why this is not the case.
+- [ ] The data is described in the paper, including provenance, number of observations and descriptive statistics.
+  - If any data was dropped, the criteria to do so are clearly described.
+- [ ] Identification strategy is described in a manner that is intelligible to a non-economist.
+- [ ] Empirical procedures are described in enough detail that someone could replicate the work.
 - [ ] All words are spelled correctly (particularly names and foreign words).
 - [ ] No sentences are unfinished and all comments have been removed.
 - [ ] Names are used consistently throughout the text (for example, the same round of data collection is not referred to as both “midline” and “follow-up 1”; not referring to the same characterist as “gender” and “sex” in different places).